Railroad switch: Joints

 Joints are used where the moving points meet the fixed rails of the switch.
 They allow the points to hinge easily between their positions.
 Originally the movable switch blades were connected to the fixed closure rails with loose joints, but since steel is somewhat flexible it is possible to obviate this looseness by thinning a short section of the rail's bottom itself.
-This can be called a heelless switch.

 Straight and curved switches

 Turnouts were originally built with straight switch blades, which ended at the pointed end with a sharp angle.
 These switches cause a bump when the train traverses in the turnout direction.
 The switch blades could be made with a curved point which meets the stockrail at a tangent, causing less of a bump, but the disadvantage is that the metal at the point is thin and necessarily weak.
 A solution to these conflicting requirements was found in the 1920s on the German Reichsbahn.
 The first step was to have different rail profile for the stock rails and switch rails, with the switch rails being about 25 mm less high, and stockier in the middle.